 This gentle spine-stretch should feel wonderful.
 Bring the left knee as far towards the ground as is comfortable.
 Then repeat the whole thing on the other side.

-Sit up in a comfortable position.
+Breathing/Relaxation: Sit up in a comfortable position.
 Close your eyes.
-Breathe deeply through the nose, expanding your abdomen and then letting the breath fill the chest.
-Exhale slowly, also through the nose, letting the air out of the chest and then out of the abdomen.
+Breathe deeply through your nose; expanding your abdomen and then letting the breath fill the chest.
+Exhale slowly, also through your nose, letting the air out of the chest and then out of the abdomen.
 Spend a few minutes doing this, concentrating on the flow of air, filling the lungs and emptying them completely.
 As you exhale you may want to make a soft, vibrating sound like "Mmmmm," which is very soothing and helps you to concentrate on the breath.
 Sit quietly for a minute and focus on something that makes you happy.

 What About Abs?

 When it comes to exercise, one topic that interests just about everyone is abs--the abdominal muscles.
 "How do I get that six-pack?" is a question virtually every personal trainer has heard more than once.
 Well, there's good news and bad news.
 Not everyone can achieve a six-pack.
-That's partly because a real six-pack--flat, beautifully defined abs-- requires extremely low body fat and a certain genetic gift for thin, tight skin.
+That's partly because a real six-pack—flat, beautifully defined abs—requires extremely low body fat and a certain genetic gift for thin, tight skin.
 But the good news is that absolutely everyone can have stronger, more defined abs.
 You won't get them just by doing sit-ups, though.
 Even if your abs are rock-solid, you won't see them if there's a layer of body fat around your middle.
-So the real answer to how to get great abs is twofold: exercise the abdominal regions and lower your body fat by following the principles of the Atkins Advantage!
+So the real answer to how to get great abs is twofold: exercise the abdominal regions and lower your body fat by following the principles of Atkins!